sebastian-mrozek/dragtoe/README.md

 TODO
 =====
 - craft docker-compose with the app and postgres, configure
-- create unit tests for remaining customer service APIs
 - create unit tests for notes service API
-- implement remaining rest endpoints
+- create integration tests for notes service API
 - add versioning for notes (maybe updated timestamp?) to showcase model upgrade - use it for optimistic locking when updating notes
 - write mapper tests
 - review logging